-Long ago in ancient Greece, they apparently had a system for voting that involved beans being placed into jars.
-There were two different colored beans used in this process—white beans which meant yes, and black beans which meant no. During the voting process, nobody was to know how many “votes” each jar had until the end.
-Yes, it was a secret.
-But what would happen if those jars were accidentally knocked over?
-The beans would spill out, resulting in the votes becoming known.
-So this is where the expression ‘spill the beans’ may have got its start.
+A long time ago in ancient Greece, they apparently had a voting system that involved beans being placed into jars.
+Two different colored beans used in this process—white beans which meant yes, and black beans which meant no. During the voting process, the amount of “votes” each jar had was to remain a secret until the end.
+Well, what would happen if one of those jars was accidentally knocked over?
+The beans would spill out, thus revealing the amount of votes.
+In other words, the information that was to be kept a secret would become known, and that is similar to what this phrase means today.
+So maybe this is where the expression ‘spill the beans’ comes from.

 “‘Now get a move on and no risks,’ he declared finally as his henchmen, who had been in the right mood to ‘spill the beans,’ moved off quietly and walked nonchalantly past the policeman.”